Birkbeck/sdp-sp3-2021-repo-code/README.md

 #### Lecture examples:

-- 19-01-Examples - from Tuesday, 19th January
+- Week-??? - the examples from that week if not already present on the repo.
 - ...